dartmouth-cs52/dartmouth-cs52.github.io/lectures/13_sessions_auth/index_slides.md

 * these days such an attack is rarer but still needs to be protected against
 * cookies... are problematic because of the automatic include
 * secret form fields with extra data for validation
+* cross origin resource sharing protections help with js but not with form elements